aayushi221/devsnest-backend/DAY-8/Queries and params/Readme.md

 Hence not used for passwords.

-Middleares mostly used for authentication and login e.g.
+Middlewares mostly used for authentication and login e.g.

 app.get("/", (req,res,next) => {
    if(req.query.admin === 'true'){